deepeshgupta12/deepeshgupta12/README.md

 ## Currently exploring

-- RAG systems and evaluation frameworks for LLM-driven products
+- RAG and vector systems and evaluation frameworks for LLM-driven products
+- Heavy Data Science and ML principle-driven products
 - Engagement-based thumbnail and content optimization
 - Geo & data intelligence for multi-location decision-making
 - Small, composable services teams can embed into existing stacks